Are you looking to reduce average handle time? Find out how to optimise your contact centre knowledge base to help agents find what they need quickly.

 Is the writing style concise and consistent?

-A challenge contact centers face is the varying levels of agent experience.
+A challenge contact centres face is the varying levels of agent experience.
 Tenured agents rely less on detailed instructions than new agents, although they still need to find critical information quickly.
 Newer agents appreciate step-by-step details, but don’t want to sift through long-winded blocks of text.
 Which means you need to adopt a writing style with the right level of detail to satisfy the needs of both.

 - Keep titles and headings short but descriptive.
 Use simple, consistent language and include target keywords.